 Accelerating Performance in OpenRAN with Generative AI

-DeepSig was recently honored to be selected by selected as the first commercial recipient of the NTIA Public Wireless Supply Chain Innovation (PWSCI) Fund grant , with our proposed effort which focused on leveraging and extending Generative AI tools within the 5G OpenRAN test and evaluation (T&E) ecosystem to help improve real-world performance.
-Under this grant, we are rapidly expanding data capture and Generative AI tools and datasets for critical testing and evaluation of the air interface under realistic real-world wireless conditions which go beyond the standard 3GPP test scenarios.
-This effort aims to enhance wireless system efficiency, coverage, security, and resilience.
-Moreover, these AI models and datasets contribute to training and optimizing various components, including OmniPHY®-5G, our AI-Native 5G receiver software, and will be leveraged within our wireless digital twin components and capabilities which are essential for competitive 5G Advanced and 6G wireless systems.
-We look forward to sharing updates and progress as this program and partner engagement progress.
+NTIA Public Wireless Supply Chain Innovation (PWSCI) Fund recently selected DeepSig as the first commercial recipient of the grant to leverage and extend Generative AI tools within the 5G OpenRAN test and evaluation (T&E) ecosystem subsequently improving real-world performance.
+Under this grant, DeepSig is rapidly expanding data capture and Generative AI tools and datasets for critical testing and evaluation of the air interface under real-world wireless conditions which go beyond the standard 3GPP test scenarios.
+The objective is to enhance wireless system efficiency, coverage, security, and resilience.
+Moreover, these AI models and datasets contribute to training and optimizing various components, including OmniPHY®-5G, DeepSig’s AI-Native 5G receiver software, and will be leveraged within our wireless digital twin components and capabilities which are essential for competitive 5G Advanced and 6G wireless systems.

-Please check out our open positions if you’re interested in working with our team to rapidly bring this technology to broad commercial deployments, DeepSig is hiring talented engineers, developers, and technologists who share our vision.
-Reach out to us at email@example.com today!
+Please check out our open positions if you’re interested in working with our team as we rapidly bring this technology to broad commercial deployments, DeepSig is hiring talented engineers, developers, and technologists who share this vision.
+See our posted openings here.
+Or, reach out to us at firstname.lastname@example.org today!

 - Machine Learning for Wireless Communications / AI For Good workshop